Florence Lockwood

-Florence Elizabeth Lockwood (1861-1937) was a suffragist and political activist who was mainly active in West Yorkshire, UK.
+Florence Elizabeth Lockwood (1861-1937) was an English suffragist and political activist who was mainly active in West Yorkshire, United Kingdom.

 Early life

 Lockwood was born in 1861 in Devonport, Devon.
 She spent most of her childhood in Portsmouth, living with her parents and five siblings.
 Her father was a naval doctor and she had a comfortable middle-class upbringing.
 In 1887, Lockwood moved to London to study at the prestigious Slade Art School.
 She then spent several years travelling in Europe, before returning to live alone in London, to make a modest career as an artist.

 Personal life

-In 1902 she married Josiah Lockwood, a woollen manufacturer, and moved to Black Rock House in Linthwaite (a village in the Colne Valley, in the West Riding of Yorkshire).
+In 1902, Lockwood married Josiah Lockwood, a woollen manufacturer, and moved to Black Rock House in Linthwaite, a village in the Colne Valley, in the West Riding of Yorkshire.
 The couple never had any children.

 Campaigning for women's suffrage

-She first became involved in public political work in around 1907, and for the next fifteen years she was a significant figure in local politics.
-She was originally converted to the suffrage cause after hearing Emmeline Pankhurst of the Women’s Social and Political Union (WSPU) speak at the 1907 Colne Valley by-election.
-Lockwood served on the executives of the Huddersfield Branch of the National Union of Women’s Suffrage Societies (NUWSS), and the Huddersfield branch of its successor organisation, the National Union of Societies for Equal Citizenship (NUSEC).
+Lockwood first became involved in public political work in around 1907, and for the next fifteen years she was a significant figure in local politics.
+She was originally converted to the suffrage cause after hearing Emmeline Pankhurst of the Women's Social and Political Union (WSPU) speak at the 1907 Colne Valley by-election.
+Lockwood served on the executives of the Huddersfield Branch of the National Union of Women's Suffrage Societies (NUWSS), and the Huddersfield branch of its successor organisation, the National Union of Societies for Equal Citizenship (NUSEC).
 Her suffrage activism included writing pamphlets, writing letters to local newspapers, attending and speaking at meetings, distributing leaflets on walking tours, and personally persuading other women to take up the cause.
 In 1913, she attended the International Woman Suffrage Alliance congress in Budapest.